I-Samuel-I/Midnight-Rose/README.md

 # Midnight Rose

 > 🟠 Status: In Development

-This project is a fan-made website dedicated to the Japanese singer Ado.
+#### This project is a fan-made website dedicated to the Japanese singer Ado.
 The goal is to showcase a bit of her musical career, highlighting some of her most popular songs and albums.
-The website also features a unique design and visual identity created by the developer, offering visitors a distinctive and engaging experience both visually and informatively.

 <img width="800px" src="/public/images/Page.png">